Venezuela travel advice

 • follow instructions from local authorities and security forces

-Armed criminal groups frequently operate on both sides of the border with Colombia, conducting illegal activities such as:
+Armed criminal groups frequently operate at the border between Venezuela and Colombia, conducting illegal activities such as:

 • smuggling